space-sh/utils/README.md

 Sleep for number of seconds or indefinitely.

 ### Parameters:
-- $1: timeout in seconds
+- $1: timeout in seconds.
+Empty means sleep forever.

 ### Returns:
 - Non-zero on error.